What Are the Top Schools for Kinesiology & Exercise Science Studies?

 University of Florida (UF) in Gainesville, FL

-UF tied with UConn as the 58th best national university and the 19th best public school in the country in U.S. News & World Report's 2012 rankings.
-UF's College of Health and Human Performance was home to NAK's 12th-ranked doctoral program in 2010.
+UF was ranked 47th for best national universities by U.S. News & World Report's in 2016.
+UF's College of Health and Human Performance was home to NAK's 4th-ranked doctoral program in 2015.
 The 13 laboratories of the Center for Exercise Science foster study of physical activity and neuromuscular adaptations, as well as pharmacology and nutrition treatment.
 Additionally, the outdoor Florida Pool offers one of the largest U.S. academic diving programs and conditioning classes.

 At UF, you could major in athletic training or applied physiology and kinesiology.
 In the kinesiology major, you can specialize in fitness and wellness if you want to work as an exercise technician or exercise physiology if you want to prepare for a health profession or graduate study.
 In either program, you'll complete a 600-hour internship and Academic Learning Compact requirements.
 Graduate programs focus on work in progress at the Center for Exercise Science.
 You might benefit from the program's relationship with other UF schools and programs, like the colleges of medicine, engineering, and veterinary science and the Center for Gerontological Science.
-These programs are available:
+UF offers these degrees: